-where $N$ is the total number of sites of the antiferromagnet and $\wn=\qty(k_{x},k_{y},k_{z})$ is the wave number in the first Brillouin zone for the sublattice.
+where $N$ is the total number of sites in the antiferromagnet, and $\wn=\qty(k_{x},k_{y},k_{z})$ is the wave number in the first Brillouin zone of the sublattice.
 Substituting Eqs.~(\ref{LSWA-Neel}) and (\ref{FourierTransformation-Neel}) into the model~(\ref{ModelHamiltonian-AFM}) and neglecting magnon interactions under the assumption that the magnon density is low enough, we obtain the low-energy spin-wave Hamiltonian.
 Through a suitable Bogoliubov transformation, we finally arrive at the diagonalized spin-wave Hamiltonian

-where $\alpha_{\wn}$ and $\beta_{\wn}$ are the magnon annihilation operators and the corresponding two magnon (spin-wave) dispersions are given by
+where $\alpha_{\wn}$ and $\beta_{\wn}$ are the magnon annihilation operators, and the corresponding two magnon (spin-wave) dispersions are given by